 Moderate-to-severe TBI –

-It is crucial to seek immediate medical attention after an accident.
-In order to minimize the harm brought on by TBI, a victim must be tested, diagnosed and treated as promptly as possible.
+Qualified medical personnel should promptly assess any blow to the head.
+To minimize the harm brought on by TBI, a victim should be tested, diagnosed and treated as soon as possible.

 A person who has suffered TBI may require medical care that includes:

 The costs of this treatment can reach hundreds of thousands of dollars within only a few months’ time after the injury.
 The costs may be several million dollars over the course of a victim’s lifetime – again, depending on the level of TBI as well as the victim’s age.

 Additionally, many victims are left permanently disabled with a severe injury that progressively worsens toward a premature death.
-They may be unable to go to school or to work for a living.
-Their families are, in turn, faced with the burden of caring for them or placing them into an assisted-living facility, with the latter option eventually proving to be unavoidable in many cases.
+They may be unable to go to school or work for a living.
+Their families are, in turn, faced with the burden of caring for them or placing them in an assisted-living facility, with the latter option eventually proving to be unavoidable in many cases.

-If you or a loved one has suffered TBI due to the negligent or reckless conduct of another, you have a right to seek full and fair compensation for your costs and losses, including all current and anticipated medical costs and compensation for pain and suffering.
+If you or a loved one has suffered a traumatic brain injury (TBI) due to the negligent or reckless conduct of another, you have the right to seek full and fair compensation for your costs and losses, including all current and anticipated medical costs and compensation for pain and suffering.

-Contact a Chicago personal injury lawyer at Salvi, Schostok & Pritchard P.C. who can help with your brain injury lawsuit.
-We have offices in Chicago and Waukegan, and we represent clients throughout Illinois.
+An experienced and compassionate Chicago brain injury lawyer at Salvi, Schostok & Pritchard P.C. can help with your traumatic brain injury lawsuit.
 For a free, no-obligation consultation through our offices in Chicago and Waukegan, call us today or submit our online contact form.
-We want to help in your recovery.